nvite/Odie/README.md

 // => <QuerySet: ToDoList>
 ```

-QuerySets support most of the MongoDB cursor spec, and are monadic (always return themselves),
+QuerySets support most of the MongoDB cursor spec, and always return themselves,
 so methods can be chained:

 ```javascript